kud/ai-conventional-commit-cli/README.md

 ### Optional Alias (Short Name)

-If you prefer the shorter historical alias, add this to your shell profile:
+If you prefer a shorter alias, add this to your shell profile:

 ```bash
 alias aicc='ai-conventional-commit'
 ```

-After that you can type `aicc` instead of the full command.
-All subsequent examples use the full name for clarity.

 ## Publishing